AIR MEDICAL PILOT STANDARDS

 - Aircraft flying IFR requires specific aviation equipment, regular communication with air traffic control, and additional pilot training.

-- The majority of air medical crashes occur when helicopters being flown under VFR encounter IFR conditions.
+- The majority of air medical crashes occur when a helicopter being flown VFR encounters IFR conditions.

 Pilot Apparel / Safety Equipment